Hacks·8 min read·May 5, 2026

 The biggest trap: spawning subagents when the coordinator already holds the context.
 If the data is already there, processing it locally is the right call.
 Subagents are for fresh exploration.

-Domain 2: API and Orchestration
+Domain 2: API and orchestration

 Tool design, structured JSON output for chaining, input constraints.
 You need to understand: